eonil/swift-hamt/README.md

 Maintenance
 ---------------
+`HAMT` type is internally implemented using `PD5Bucket64` internal type.
+`PD5Bucket64` type provides all additional properties for testing and validation.
 `PD4` type was an implementation of hash-trie, and deprecated due to high rate of wasted memory. `PD5` implements HAMT and shows nearly same performance with `PD4` with far less memory consumption.